Balunywa/azure-arc-onboarding-scripts/README.md

   -Location "<Location>" `
   -Cloud "<Cloud>" `
   [-MachineNameOverride "<MachineName>"]
+Automation Tip:
-To automate deployments across multiple machines, use orchestration tools like Ansible, System Center Configuration Manager (SCCM), or other configuration management systems.
+For deployments across multiple machines, consider orchestration tools like Ansible, System Center Configuration Manager (SCCM), or other configuration management systems.
 Notes

+POC Focus:
-These scripts are for rapid POC deployments.
-For production use, implement additional error handling and security reviews.
+These scripts are optimized for rapid POC deployments.
+For production, additional error handling and security reviews are recommended.
+Correlation Identifier:
-Each execution generates a unique correlation identifier for tracking and troubleshooting.
+Each execution generates a unique identifier for tracking and troubleshooting.
+Resource Providers:
-The scripts automatically register required Azure Arc resource providers (Microsoft.HybridCompute, Microsoft.ExtendedLocation).
+Automatically registers the required Azure Arc resource providers (Microsoft.HybridCompute and Microsoft.ExtendedLocation).
+User Confirmation:
-User confirmation is required before installation to prevent unintended deployments.
+A confirmation step is included to prevent accidental deployments.